 What most people don’t realize is just how difficult it can be for an accident victim to recover the full and fair compensation they are entitled to in accordance with Texas law.
 In the majority of cases, most people’s only previous experience of making an insurance claim is for something relatively minor, such as damage to their car.

-In contrast with such claims, a personal injury claim is much for difficult to settle for fair value.
-The reason for this is that personal injury claims are usually worth a lot more money that a property damage claim, which in turn means the insurance company is much more reluctant to settle the claim fairly and for full value.
+In contrast with such claims, an injury claim is much for difficult to settle for fair value.
+The reason for this is that injury claims are usually worth a lot more money that a property damage claim, which in turn means the insurance company is much more reluctant to settle the claim fairly and for full value.

-As a rule, there are three things that it is generally recommended you NOT do until you have first conferred with a board certified personal injury lawyer:
+As a rule, there are three things that it is generally recommended you NOT do until you have first conferred with a board certified car wreck and injury lawyer: